ncbi/vadr/documentation/advbuild.md

 <details>

 <summary>

-## Iteration 1, step 3: analyze the results
+## Iteration 1, step 3: analyze the results to determine
+characteristics for new reference sequences
 </summary>

 Next, we want to analyze the results.
 From the v-annotate.pl output